Best Practices for Safer Products

 Taking a deeper dive into each leadership pillar:

 1. Institutional Commitment – As with any business initiative, successful outcomes require strong commitment and support from leaders across the organization – from the C-suite to middle management.
 Solid commitment from company executives and management in key business divisions is the only way to ensure that staff will be afforded the steady support and resources they need to be successful.

 The most effective tool in building Institutional Commitment is a written corporate chemicals policy.
-A chemicals policy institutionalizes a company’s commitment to lead on safer chemicals and articulates to all levels of the organization, as well as to business suppliers, what the company wants to achieve.
+A chemicals policy affirms a company’s commitment to lead on safer chemicals and articulates to all levels of the organization, as well as to suppliers, what the company wants to achieve.

 - Value to Business: Goals are aligned and embedded, employees are empowered, a clear market signal is sent to suppliers

 Commitment alone doesn’t equate to industry leadership.
 Leadership requires action.
 At EDF, we have seen that establishing progressive action on the next three leadership pillars, sets the foundation for industry leadership on safer chemicals.

 2. Supply Chain Transparency – To most effectively introduce safer products, a manufacturer or retailer needs to understand how a product is created.
 A product manufacturer needs to have a clear picture of the chemicals used to make its products, just as a retailer needs to have transparency into the chemicals contained in the products it sells.
 This information provides much needed clarity into the areas of greatest risk, the scope of future work, and a means for measuring and monitoring progress.

 - Value to Business: Provides clarity for informed decision-making and risk mitigation